TasmimaT/design-pattern/Private Class Data.md

 ### Implementation :

-The private class data design pattern solves the problems above by extracting a data class for the target class and giving the target class instance an instance of the extracted data class.
+The private class data design pattern solves the problems above by extracting a data class for the target class and  by giving the target class instance an instance of the extracted data class.

    * The data class exposes each attribute (variable or property) through a getter.
    * The data class exposes each attribute and that must changes after construction through a setter.